quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 it why that is the case, and how can we improve it in the future parts.
 So please stay tuned!

+---

+## Special thanks
+I want to give special thanks to Nikolay [KAN][cf-KAN-profile]{:
+.cf-user.legendary} Kalinin for proofreading, as well as giving very wonderful comments and feedback!
+I think I could not go this far to make this blog post without him.

+Shout out to [MikeMirzayanov][cf-MikeMirzayanov-profile]{:.cf-user.admin} and the Codeforces team for making Polygon!
+There are still more and more features being added, even during the writing process of this post.

+And thank you for reading this post!

 [contest-invitation]: https://codeforces.com/contestInvitation/0b42bfbee9fb4479e24492e688458a1bfa30c835
 [Polygon]: https://polygon.codeforces.com/